 Queue tab provides options for setting maximum number of Tasks that can be executed simultaneously in parallel manner.
-Setup also the way Queue manager displays and manages active Tasks.
+Set up the way Queue Manager displays and manages active Tasks.

 If you have any questions, please do not hesitate to contact our support team.